-In the months leading up to the delivery of my WRX, I spent a fair amount of time researching what kinds of mods/upgrades most owners recommend.
-One of the most frequently mentioned was paint protection film (AKA “clear bra”) for the front of the car.
+In the months leading up to the delivery of my WRX, I spent a lot of time researching what kinds of mods/upgrades most owners recommend.
+One of the most frequently mentioned was paint protection film (AKA "clear bra") for the front of the car.

-Thanks to a specialized formula, the XPEL Ultimate film allows the clear coat polymers to flow freely when heated.
-If its scratched or marred, applying a bit of warm water or leaving it out in the sun for a few minutes is usually enough for the scratch to level and heal itself.
-I’ve heard reports that the newest iteration of 3M’s film allows for a similar level of self-healing, but wasn’t able to get any real owner feedback regarding the 3M specifically.
+Thanks to some chemistry wizardry, XPEL Ultimate allows the clear coat polymers of the film be highly scratch resistant most of the time, but also to "flow" freely when heated.
+This means that if the film is scratched or marred, applying a bit of warm water or leaving it out in the sun for a few minutes is usually enough for the scratch to level and heal itself.

 - Front bumper